 Summary

-Natural herbs can help maintain healthy gums thanks to their antibacterial, anti-inflammatory, and soothing qualities.
-From Ayurvedic remedies like Triphala to everyday ingredients like clove and ginger, these options offer gentle care for your oral health.
+Natural herbs can help maintain healthy gums due to their antibacterial, anti-inflammatory, and soothing properties.
+Natural herbs range from Ayurvedic herbs like Triphala to common herbs like cloves and ginger.

-To make the most of herbal care, consider using herbal tea rinses, natural tooth-cleaning techniques, or herb-based mouthwashes.
-These methods can work alongside your regular dental routine, offering gum care without relying on harsh chemicals or artificial ingredients.
+To get the most out of herbal treatments, consider using herbal tea rinses, natural tooth-cleaning methods, or herbal mouthwashes.
+These can be done in conjunction with your current dental practices, providing gum care without using harsh chemicals or artificial ingredients.

 FAQs